mtorabirad/PricePrediction/project_predicting_AirBnB_prices.md

 ## Conclusions

-To help a hedge fund that is considering purchasing and then renting a collection of housing units in the city of Toronto evaluate the value of the properties as accurately as possible, I built different models that predict the price of overnight AirBnB stays.
+To help a hedge fund that is considering purchasing and then renting a collection of housing units in the city of Toronto evaluate the value of the properties as accurately as possible, I built different models that predict the price of overnight Airbnb stays.
 These include: Linear Regression, Decision Tree, Random Forest, XGBoost, and LGBoost.
 It was found that without using features that require sentiment analysis, the highest achievable R-squared test score is about 0.53 and is obtained using either of the RF, XGBoost, or LGBoost ensemble methods, with the latter two methods being about 2 and 10 times faster to train than RF.

 Analysis of the data offers a hedge fund additional insight that can be used in deciding what kind of investment should be made to take full advantage of AirBnB.
 For example, it shows that, on average, rental price for an entire apartment is about 17 percent higher than of a hotel room, which is itself, again on average, about two times higher than the price of a private/shared room.
 Furthermore, for the decision tree model, the analysis of feature importance reveals that for customers who are interested in a shared/private room, the most important factor is how far the room is located from the city center.
 For customers who are interested in an entire apartment, the most important point is the number of bathrooms.